 - 10 Exhibitors must provide their own feed, feeder, and water pan, unless otherwise noted.
-All show and feeding equipment must be removed from barns prior to the start of the Premium Sale on Monday. - 11 Livestock taken off the premises cannot be brought back for show or sale, unless otherwise approved by department superintendent(s).
-Exhibitors will forfeit premium money if exhibits are removed prior to release time.
+All show and feeding equipment must be removed from barns prior to the start of the Premium Sale on Monday. - 11 Livestock taken off the premises cannot be brought back for show or sale, unless otherwise approved by department superintendent(s) and fair board.
 This rule does not apply to dogs, cats, and/or pets.
 Livestock exhibits MUST remain on the grounds until the posted release time.